-Patients who have HIV and weight loss?
+Patients who have HIV may experience a variety of symptoms of the virus.
+One fairly common symptom is weight loss.
+What’s the connection between HIV/AIDS and weight loss?
 What factors might lead to weight loss in a person with HIV?
 Is there anything that an HIV-positive person can do to help prevent weight loss?

 Weight loss with HIV is relatively common.
 Studies have found that between 14% and 38% of HIV patients will experience HIV wasting syndrome.
 This is defined as a decrease in body weight of 10% or more, accompanied by 30 days or more of diarrhea and/or fever.

 Even a smaller amount of weight loss can make a difference.
 In people with HIV, a 5% loss in body weight is associated with an increased risk for progression of the virus.
 That’s a weight loss of just 10 pounds in a 200-pound person.
 This is why it’s crucial for people with HIV to take steps to maintain their weight, and address any weight loss as soon as possible.

 Get Your LetsGetChecked Discount for HIV Test Today!

 There are a number of different reasons that a person with HIV may experience weight loss, including:

 - Medication side effects.
 With many of the medications used to treat HIV, loss of appetite is a possible side effect.

 - Opportunistic infections or cancers.
 HIV can make a person more vulnerable to certain types of infections.
 Fighting off an infection increases the body’s energy needs, so sometimes an infection causes a person to lose weight.
 Similarly, with an HIV-associated cancer, the cancer cells may consume significant amounts of energy, which leads to weight loss.